bentonam/couchbase-eventing-lookup-demo/README.md

 	--server localhost \
 	--username Administrator \
 	--password password \
-	--bucket flight-data \
+	--bucket lookup \
-	/usr/data/models/airlines.yaml,/usr/data/models/airports.yaml,/usr/data/models/codes.yaml
+	/usr/data/models/codes.yaml
 ```

-This will take a few seconds, afterwards you'll have about `32,365` documents in the `flight-data` bucket
+This will take a few seconds, afterwards you'll have about 19k documents in the `lookup` bucket

 Our Codes model is keyed by `{{designation}}::code::{{code}}` i.e. `airline::code::DL`.
 Because of how these documents are keyed, we do not even need a GSI index.
 Using this predictive key pattern the code is used as part of the key name on the codes document.
 Code is essentially an inverted index that we can store a small amout of data and get us back to our parent document.

+#### Airline Queries

 ##### Query